OrbitalJin/LogiCode/README.md

 -   [ ] Packaging

 ## Lexer
-The `Lexer` functions is a [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) (*or FSM for short*), starting at an initial state and transitioning/branching out to different states based on the initial character it encounters.
+The `Lexer` functions as a [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) (*or FSM for short*), starting at an initial state and transitioning/branching out to different states based on the initial character it encounters.
 It generates tokens in a state-dependent manner, with each state having its own token production logic.

 ```mermaid
 stateDiagram-v2